Free standard shipping and returns on all orders

 How lactonic notes are created

-Lactonic notes are not extracted directly from milk, but are obtained through materials such as:
+Lactonic notes are not directly extracted from milk but are obtained through materials such as:

-• Sandalwood: Provides a milky and woody softness.
+• Sandalwood: Provides a milky, woody softness.

 • Vanilla: Its warm sweetness complements creamy textures.

-• White Musk: Adds a clean, velvety dimension, similar to the feeling of a “second skin.”
+• White musk: Adds a clean, velvety dimension, similar to the feeling of a "second skin."

 The sensory impact of lactonic fragrances